Nature Foundation offers grants in several categories from Honours and PhD work to early career research and other specific projects.

 Grant recipients must reapply on an annual basis to receive new grants in subsequent years.
 Continuation of funding a scholarship is based on the performance report submitted by the grantee for the previous year, comparative merit of other grant applicants, alignment of research with Nature Foundation’s science and conservation goals and the availability of funds.

-Roy and Marjory Edwards Scholarship
+Roy and Marjory Edwards Scholarship - not offered in March 2022 round

 This scholarship provides $12,000 per annum for up to three years to support a PhD or Masters student at an Australian university.